 2. Create a rustic design with a subtle floral

 Oooh, loving the muted grey greens going on here, and all the wood too, so natural and rustic.
-Bathroom tiles didn't always be sleek and contemporary looking, you can create a more traditional, farmhouse look in your bathroom too – these gorgeous tiles are from Fired Earth.
+Bathroom tiles didn't always be sleek and contemporary looking, you can create a more traditional, farmhouse look in your bathroom too.

 For more traditional bathroom ideas check out our full feature.